 Most communications professionals have listened to at least one, if not many, lectures on how to do measurement right.
 The challenge is, once they’ve heard the theory, how do they implement it at their place of work?

 What sounds great in a lecture hall or at a conference can end up being a complex situation when one is faced with a limited budget, no staff, and competing priorities.
 To help individuals prepare and manage these hurdles and more, Paine Publishing holds Measurement Base Camp—a one-day intensive training session that will cover all things measurement.
-Hosted by Paine Publishing in partnership with PRSA’s Yankee Chapter, the first Measurement Base Camp was held September 15th, 2016.
+Hosted by Paine Publishing in partnership with PRSA’s Yankee Chapter, the next Measurement Base Camp will be held July 21th, 2017.

 What does Measurement Base Camp offer?

 The day is devoted entirely to measurement education.
 Attendees will learn how to:

 - Analyze data using various methods such as Excel Pivot Tables

 - Calculate correlations between media outreach and customer action

 - Define bespoke metrics that reflect one’s contribution to the bottom line

 - Use Google Analytics to measure impact

 - Write a report that will make one’s leadership team swoon